1984–85 Villanova Wildcats men's basketball team

 The 1984–85 Villanova Wildcats men's basketball team represented Villanova University.
 The head coach was Rollie Massimino.
 The team played its home games at Villanova Field House in Villanova, Pennsylvania, and was a member of the Big East Conference.
 The team is famous for one of the biggest upsets in sports history – a 66–64 win over #1 Georgetown in the NCAA Tournament final on April 1, 1985.
+They remain the lowest-seeded team in history to win the NCAA Tournament.